 - Stocks to watch

-Commenting on the recent outcome of the Monetary Policy Meeting and market performance, the MD/CEO of Global View Capital Limited, Aruna Kebira stated thus:
+Commenting on the market performance, the MD/CEO of Global View Capital Limited, Aruna Kebira stated thus:

 Stocks to Watch

-- Zenith Bank is trading below N24 on Friday; it is still a good buy.
+- Fidelity Bank has a fantastic Q3 result.
+It is trading below N2.50.
+It is a good buy.